leanprover-community/lean-update/README.md

 * `on_update_fails`: What to do when an update is available but the build fails.
     * Allowed values: "silent", "commit", "issue" or "pr".
     * Default: "issue".
-* `what_to_update`: Specifies which files, when updated during `lake update`, will cause the action to skip updates.
+* `update_if_modified`: Specifies which files, when updated during `lake update`, will cause the action to skip updates.
 For example, if "lean-toolchain" is specified, this GitHub Action will skip updates unless the Lean version is updated.
 Also, for example, if "lake-manifest.json" is specified, this GitHub Action will not skip updates as long as any dependent package is updated.
 Here, "skipping updates" means "not attempting to update code or send notifications when the build/test/lint succeed after lake update".
 Therefore, this option does not affect the behavior when the build/test/lint fail after lake update.
     * Allowed values: "lean-toolchain", "lake-manifest.json".
     * Default: "lean-toolchain".
 * `build_args`: Arguments to pass to the lean-action build process.